dmidlo/histdata.com-tools/README.md

 architecture or a permanent product classification.

 The public v2 plan explicitly orders engines, binds config/dataset/context/ evidence artifacts, and names the reconstruction selection.
-The powered #490 campaign can only reduce legacy eligibility; at its observed support, all 12 executable HistData engines are `insufficient_evidence` and the broker-target bridge is a deferred refusal.
-The resulting product decision is therefore no selection, and planning fails closed instead of silently falling back to motif.
+Powered qualification can only reduce legacy eligibility.
+July's 18-window pilot correctly returned no decision; the expanded campaign freezes 96 synchronized windows across separate calibration, validation, and final-holdout periods.
+Of the three powered marked-Hawkes variants, only diagonal self-excitation passes all ten hard gates and is eligible for reconstruction and ensemble use.
+The other registered engines retain their failed, underpowered, refused, or research-only decisions and cannot enter the product.
+There is no silent motif fallback and no automatic winner.
 Legacy plans without a powered dossier retain their explicit single-qualified-engine compatibility behavior.
 See [`docs/proposal-engine-portfolios.md`](docs/proposal-engine-portfolios.md).

 #### Classical Event-Clock Proposal Engines